Harshitharaj262/file-directory-frontend/README.md

 # File Directory Frontend Project

 ## Overview
-The file directory frontend project conatins  a basic file management UI with options to create new files and folders, rename them and delete them.
-The files or folders can also be dragged and dropped to different folders.
+The file directory frontend project features a simple file management interface that allows users to create, rename, and delete files and folders.
+Users can also drag and drop files or folders into different directories.

-Note: To create subfolders or files, `right click` on the parent folder to get the context menu.
+Note: To create subfolders or files, right-click on the parent folder to access the context menu.

 ## To Run Locally